jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 So what happens during compiling or interpretation?
 Remember that assemble code above?
 That's what the compiler does to your source code.
 It turns it from human readable code to those CPU instructions.
 Modern compilers are very clever and can optimise your code very well to get the most out of your computer.
-Interpreters do the same thing but on the fly.
-The python executable (or R) is therefore turning your code into those kind of instructions as it's running the code.
+Interpreters do the same thing but as you execute the script.
+The python (or R) executable is therefore turning your code/script into those kind of instructions as it's running.
 Interpreted languages are therefore generally slower than compiled code as the interpreter cannot optimise as well as a separate compiler.